SystemsApproach/sdn/switch.rst

 placing them in the larger ecosystem.
-Keeping in mind that fixed-function switching chips still dominate the market, we do not mean to understate their value or the role they will undoubtedly continue to play.
-But they do remove one degree-of-freedom—the ability to reprogram the data plane—which helps to highlight the the relationship between all the moving parts introduced in this chapter.
+Keeping in mind that fixed-function switching chips still dominate the market, we do not mean to understate their value or the role they will undoubtedly continue to play.\ [#]_ But they do remove one degree-of-freedom—the ability to reprogram the data plane—which helps to highlight the the relationship between all the moving parts introduced in this chapter.

+.. [#] The distinction between fixed-function and programmable pipelines is not as black-and-white as this discussion implies, since fixed-function pipelines can also be configured.
+But parameterizing a switching chip and programming a switching chip are qualitatively different, with only the latter able to accommodate new functionality.

 4.5.1 OF-DPA
 ~~~~~~~~~~~~~~~~~~~